-With the server powered down, go to your Server settings and the Disks tab.
+With the server powered down, open the Disks tab at your Server settings.

-- Change the Disk Controller for the secondary storage device to a CDROM.
+Change the Disk Controller of the installation media disk to a CDROM.

 This will tell the server to boot up from the media disk so that you may start the installation.
 Confirm your selection by checking that the previously secondary disk is now listed as the first device on the Disks list.